keeperofkey/BrainStation/reports/vuln-remed-plan.md

 Asset
 Package
 Action Items
+second sever vuln implementing a whitelist approach that will mitigate these vulnerabilities
 ### 4.2 Responsible Teams
 Identify the teams responsible for executing each action item.
 USE A RACI TABLE